-Autumn is definitely upon us, the clocks go back at the end of October, reducing the amount of available daylight in the evenings; and we have already experienced the first hail storm of the season as we climbed Lugnaquilla mountain recently.
+Autumn is definitely upon us, the clocks go back at the end of his week, reducing the amount of available daylight in the evenings.

 Despite the gathering gloom and the cooler days, autumn also brings with it some great opportunities for the hiker and mountaineer.
 The quality of the light becomes magical, and the golden glow from the sun is reflected back by the russet yellows and browns of the autumn leaves.
 Descending a hill at sunset, with crisp clear air and a stunning sunset is a special moment to savour.